jessepav/lacygoill-wiki-backup/tmux/format.md

 #### How to write a quantifier such as `{1,4}`?

-Tmux expects an ERE regex, so there's no need to escape the curly braces.
+tmux expects an ERE regex, so there's no need to escape the curly braces.
 However, in a format, `,` and `}` are special, so you need to escape them with `#`:

                                  v  v